Expressive Arts Florida Institute -Certificate Training Program

-Expressive Arts Florida Institute is a two-level training program for those interested in pursuing the Expressive Arts as a professional path, whether integrating it into an existing career, or beginning a career in the expressive arts field.
+Expressive Arts Florida Institute is a two-level Certificate Training program for those interested in pursuing the Expressive Arts as a professional path, whether integrating it into an existing career, or beginning a career in the expressive arts field.

 Course Schedule 2013-2014